istio/istio.io/content/en/docs/reference/config/analysis/ist0143/index.md

 When this occurs, the port will not be accessible to other pods.

 This check is primarily added to detect workloads on older Istio versions that may break when upgrading to Istio 1.10 or later.
-This behavior matches what would occur in a standard Kubernetes cluster without Istio, but older versions of Istio exposed these ports
+This behavior matches what would occur in a standard Kubernetes cluster without Istio, but older versions of Istio exposed these ports.

 {{< warning >}}
 Because this check relies on privileged runtime checks, it is not included in the standard `istioctl analyze`.